Our research is editorially independent but we may earn a commission for purchases made through our links.

 Old Settlement Beach - Lord Howe Island, Australia

 One of the world’s most stunning and remote islands lies off the coast of Australia nearly halfway to New Zealand.
-Most here get around by bicycle, and with only a tiny native population and tourists limited to just 400 a year, it’s remained wonderfully unspoiled.
+Most here get around by bicycle, and with only a tiny native population and tourists limited to just 400 at any one time, it’s remained wonderfully unspoiled.
 The lush UNESCO-protected site featuring towering basalt-stack mountains that plunge directly into the sea, a vibrant coral reef lagoon for snorkeling, and at Old Settlement Beach, turtles that lounge around on the sand.
 It’s a great place to relax while gazing out at the scenery or reading a good book as you soak up the sunshine.

 Baia do Sancho - Fernando de Noronha, Brazil

 Protected from tourism development and a bit challenging to access, Baia do Sancho is one of the best beaches in Brazil.
 It offers an especially tranquil spot in the Fernando de Noronha archipelago, 220 miles off the Brazilian coast.
 Framed by emerald cliffs, it’s the ideal stretch for enjoying the sun while relaxing as well as taking advantage of crystal-clear aquamarine waters for swimming.
 The sea is abundant with marine life, including manta rays and dolphins, the latter of which can often be spotted from the shore.